everest-engineering/manifesto/README.md

 ### Autonomous teams

 Our teams are driven by purpose with a responsibility to deliver value to customers.
-We believe that this requires them to be in control of their own destiny with full ownership of their deliverables and methods of operation.
+We believe that this requires them to be in control of their destiny with full ownership of their deliverables and methods of operation.

 Teams are free to pick tooling and processes appropriate to the context of the customer and the work.
 New ideas are evaluated with curiosity yet tempered with caution.